 As a matter of fact, I saw this kind of help work first hand when the tenant in my rental house lost her job.
 She was able to get her deposits and first and last month’s rent paid by a local community organization.
 She has been a great tenant and has never been late on her rent since.
 I know she’s very grateful for the help she received.

-How To Avoid a Financial Crisis Before It Happens
+How To Avoid a Financial Emergency Before It Happens

 Now that you know what to do during a financial emergency, here’s the best advice I can give: